-Jason Kessler Chased from Press Conference in Front of Charlottesville City Hall
+Jason Kessler Punched, Chased from Press Conference at Charlottesville City Hall

 Our microphones were able to hear his remarks.
-He said, "What happened yesterday (the Unite the Right rally) was the result of the Charlottesville police officers refusing to do their jobs.
+He said, "What happened yesterday (the violence at the Unite the Right rally) was the result of the Charlottesville police officers refusing to do their jobs.
 They stood down and did not follow through with the agreed upon security arrangements."

-One individual from the crowd approached Kessler at the podium, yelling at him.
+One individual from the crowd approached Kessler at the podium and punched him.
 Other members of the crowd followed, swarming the podium and Kessler ran away.

 The crowd followed him up the street to the police department.
 Police separated him from the protesters and escorted him into police headquarters.

-We spoke with the man who punched Kessler in the face who said, "He (Kessler) had an incredible amount of nerve coming in front of the people of Charlottesville after the pain, suffering, and terror that he brought on the community.
+We spoke with Jeff Winder, the man who punched Kessler in the face, who said, "He (Kessler) had an incredible amount of nerve coming in front of the people of Charlottesville after the pain, suffering, and terror that he brought on the community.
 He should never be allowed to show his face in town again."